barn.jpg

 paul2.jpg

 For nearly forty years the late Professor Paul Robertson performed throughout the world as founder member and leader of the internationally renowned Medici String Quartet.
 They recorded and broadcast prolifically and appeared at International Festivals across four continents, as well as at MMST events at The Old Farmhouse.
 He drew on this top level performance experience, together with his profound knowledge of Music and the Brain, to create unique insights into our innate ‘hardwired’ systems of Integrated Intelligence.
+He was a Visiting Professor in Art and Leadership to the Copenhagen Business School; Cultural Leader of the World Economic Forum, Davos and National Endowment of Science, Technology and the Arts; Visiting Professor in Music and Medicine to the Peninsula Medical School (where he was awarded an Honorary Doctor of Medicine degree); Visiting Fellow to Green Templeton College, Oxford; Fellow of the Royal Society of Arts; member of the European Cultural Parliament and an Associate of the RSM.

 To delve deeper into the work of The Medici Quartet, Paul and his many cutting-edge projects, please visit the ‘Explore section of this website.